DilKeAnnS/education-tile-career-saathi/docs/data/README.md

 Document Purpose

-The Nandika Data Foundation defines the universal data architecture that supports the complete Nandika ecosystem.
+The Nandika Data Foundation is the universal data backbone of the complete Nandika platform.

-Nandika is not designed as a single-domain application.
-It is a multi-ecosystem universal platform where different types of users, organisations, services, products, knowledge, opportunities, experiences, and communities connect through one shared foundation.
+Nandika is designed as:

+«One Platform for All Kinds of Users — a universal multi-ecosystem platform connecting people, knowledge, services, products, opportunities, experiences, communities, and growth through one shared intelligent foundation powered by AnnS AI.»
-The purpose of this data layer is to enable:

-- One Platform for All Kinds of Users
+Nandika is for every individual and organisation, including citizens of India and users across the world.

+It is not restricted to:

+- Students
-- Multiple Ecosystems
+- Professionals
-- One Shared Data Foundation
-- Connected Digital Experiences
+- Businesses
-- Personalised Intelligence through AnnS AI
+- Service providers
+- Any specific age group
+- Any specific location
+- Any single purpose

+Every person can participate according to their needs, interests, skills, goals, and roles.

 ---

 1. Nandika Data Vision

-Nandika follows the principle:

-«Build one universal data foundation that allows unlimited ecosystems to grow without creating separate isolated systems.»
+The purpose of the Nandika Data Foundation is to create one universal connected ecosystem where every type of information can work together.

-The data foundation connects:
+The foundation connects:

 - People
 - Organisations